David-Development/heimdall/Installation.md

 ### RTSP Cameras

-Edit the `docker-compose.yaml` file.
-Adjust the `RTSP_HOST` variable according to your environment in the `heimdall-camera-rtsp` service definition.
+Almost all modern IP Surveillance Cameras support the RTSP Protocol.
+Those cameras can be used in the Heimdall system to perform facial recognition.
+To setup heimdall, you'll have to edit the `docker-compose.yaml` file.
+Adjust the `RTSP_HOST` variable accordingly to your environment (in the `heimdall-camera-rtsp` service definition).

 ```bash
 # Change into the directory where you downloaded heimdall to